Fundament-Software/scopes/doc/module-core.rst

 .. define:: value-kind-global

    A constant of type `i32`.
-.. define:: value-kind-icmp
+.. define:: value-kind-global-string

    A constant of type `i32`.
-.. define:: value-kind-if
+.. define:: value-kind-icmp

    A constant of type `i32`.
 .. define:: value-kind-image-query-levels